Policies and Procedures

 Additional resources:

-Download the Dual Process Guidance and Procedure document hereMSCB Safeguarding Children affected by Parental Substance Misuse Protocol
+GMSP Safeguarding Children affected by Parental Substance Misuse Protocol

-MSCB Safeguarding Children affected by Parental Substance Misuse Protocol
+GMSP Safeguarding Children affected by Parental Substance Misuse Protocol

-This practice guidance is pivotal to the safeguarding of children and families in Manchester.
+This practice guidance (above) is pivotal to the safeguarding of children and families in Greater Manchester.
 It aims to assist all agencies working with children, adults who are parents/carers or pregnant women and their partners in identifying situations where action is needed to safeguard a child or promote their welfare as a result of their parents' alcohol and drug use.

 Additional practice guidance is available here

-MSCB Procedures for Managing Allegations against People who work with Children
+GMSP Procedures for Managing Allegations against People who work with Children

-MSCB Procedures for Managing Allegations against People who work with Children
+GMSP Procedures for Managing Allegations against People who work with Children

 These procedures must be followed by all organisations providing services for children and staff or volunteers who work with or care for children in Manchester.
 Any organisations that commission services for children must ensure that their arrangements with those services are consistent with the requirements in this procedure.